sinequa/SinequaForAzure/packer/README.md

 Parameter | Description
 --- | ---
 downloadUrl | URL of sinequa.zip
 downloadToken | Optional.
-Token that is used as a Bearer token, in the Authorization HTTP Header of the `downloadUrl`
+Token that is used as a Bearer token in the Authorization HTTP Header of the `downloadUrl`

 Sample with the Sinequa Download Center